 Hello there.
 I’m a designer, researcher and lecturer most interested in the expanded definition of what ‘design’ means.
-Half-sieve, half-amplifier, I see myself as a mediator between knowledge, research, practice, editing and writing.
+I envision my role as a mediator between knowledge, research, practice, editing and writing.
 I work between London and Switzerland.
 I am also currently writing a PhD in design history.

 Reader, I’m always happy to hear from you.
 My best work emerges from collaborations or provocations; so please do contact me if you’d like to discuss a project, undertake a collaboration, develop a curricula, experiment with teaching or research, or even just say hello.

 Teaching — I am a lecturer at ECAL where I teach two classes: Critical History of Graphic Design to first year BA students (since 2012) and Design/Research to second year BA students (since 2016).
 I teach graphic design as a visiting lecturer at Kingston School of Art.
 I am an occasional visiting lecturer at HEAD Geneva and at the RCA and an external tutor at HKB.

 I have either taught, given workshops, talks or guest critiques at Bern University of the Arts, Bristol University, ECAL, EPFL+ECAL Lab, Kingston University, Parallel School Lausanne, Royal College of Art, SUPSI (Lugano) and Usine Kügler (Geneva).

 Design — I have worked as a designer for the Architectural Association, Atelier Dyakova, Cameron Mackintosh, COS, Idea is Everything, John Morgan studio, Jonathan Hares, Hauser & Wirth, and Studio Veronica Ditting.
-My studio clients include artists such as Amy Croft, the Demystification Committee, The Walking Reading Group and institutions such as ECAL, MACBA, Musées Cantonaux du Valais, and RCA.
+My studio clients include artists such as Amy Croft, the Demystification Committee, The Walking Reading Group and institutions such as ECAL, MACBA, Musées Cantonaux du Valais, RCA and the Whitstable Biennale.